mcfnord/rml/src/friends.md

 and struggle that accompanied my arrest, life as an accused felon, and full trial in a Tacoma courtroom.
 There are many details of the
-Prosecutor's choices in my case that caused me distress at the time.
+Prosecutor Mark Lindquist's choices in my case that caused me distress at the time.
 But of greater concern,
 I've come to learn that my experience is not an isolated incident; Mr. Lindquist now has a